 Fri 7 Apr, 8pm – SOLD OUT

-Emptyset (artists Paul Purgas and James Ginzburg) present an ambitious new commission at the intersection between architecture, sound and performance.
+Artists Paul Purgas and James Ginzburg (Emptyset) present an ambitious new commission at the intersection between architecture, sound and performance.

 This project is curated and produced at DRAF by Sandra Pusterhofer, with technical support from Alex Roberts.

-Thanks to Georgia Rodgers and Max Fordham LLP for in kind advice.
+Thanks to Georgia Rodgers and Max Fordham LLP for their in kind support.

 DRAF Studio is supported by Arts Council England and DRAF Galleries Circle.